furgoose/RKUltra/README.md

 ## Keystroke Logging

-All keystrokes are logged to a file in `/usr/rk_file_keylog` - the file in as such because any file with the prefix `rk_file_` will be hidden from directory listing.
+All keystrokes are logged to a file in `/usr/rk_file_keylog` - the file is named as such because any file with the prefix `rk_file_` will be hidden from directory listing.

 ```bash
 $ sudo tail -f /usr/rk_file_keylog